705

 Issues

-The design will severely reduce light, privacy, and airflow to the adjacent ADU.
+The design would severely reduce light, privacy, and airflow to the adjacent ADU.

 Zoning codes preclude a two-story structure in the middle 20% of the lot.

-Based on average construction costs in our area, the design is too large for our budget.
+Based on average construction costs in our area, the design was too large for our budget.

 Phase 2